minimalparts/SemanticHashingFFA/README.md

 The paper was presented at SustaiNLP workshop, a venue dedicated for small, efficient and environmental friendly models for natural language processing.
 The workshop was organized along with EMNLP conference 2022.
-The paper is part of the [PeARS project](https://pearsproject.org/).
+The paper is part of the [PeARS project](https://pearsproject.org/), which offers much more fruit fly code [here](https://github.com/PeARSearch).

 We acknowledge [NLnet](https://nlnet.nl/) for financial support.